AntonyDerache/graph-labyrinth-game/readme.md

 ## Features

 - Level selection menu
-- Know how much steps you made to reach the escape room
+- Know how many steps you made to reach the escape room
 - Know the minimal possible steps to reach the escape room.

 ## Levels folder instructions